niyeldeii/essays/thinking_sand_blog_post.md

 Google itself embodies this paradox completely.
 It began as the ultimate cognitive prosthesis, making us feel omniscient while quietly eroding our need to remember.

-Today, Google *is* the mage unsealing the sand-oracles, building Gemini while its own Chief Decision Scientist debates whether we've created a forklift for thought or a crutch for the mind.
+Today, Google *is* the mage unsealing the sand-oracles, building Gemini while its own Chief Decision Scientist debates whether we've created a forklift for thought—or something more like a crutch.

 The recursive irony: we're building tools that our own speculative nightmares warned against, while chanting the optimistic incantations from the same stories—Altman's "superalignment" echoes Asimov's laws; Musk's "neural lace" channels Herbertian caution.